Tuition and Fees

 USC Payment PlanThe USC Payment Plan, administered by Student Financial Services, enables students and parents to pay tuition, fees and university housing and meal plan charges in monthly installments rather than in a single payment at the beginning of each semester.
 Payments are made over a 10-month period, beginning August 1, and may be made by check, electronic transfer or credit card.
 There is a small application fee each year.
 The student must be in good financial standing at the university.
 For further information, contact Student Financial Services, (213) 740-4077.

 Private and Federal FinancingUSC participates in a number of long-term financing options that are available to all families regardless of eligibility for scholarships or financial aid.
 These programs can relieve students' and families' cash-flow restrictions and enable them to meet their expected contributions for the cost of college education.
 Information about loan programs is available online at www.usc.edu/finaid or at the USC Financial Aid Office.

 - Fall coverage: August 22, 2005 through January 8, 2006

 - Spring/Summer coverage: January 9, 2006 through August 20, 2006

 Premiums, for the current semester, may be obtained by visiting the Student Health Center's Web site (www.usc.edu/uphc) and selecting "student health insurance and waivers."

-Waiver RequirementsEnrollment will only be waived if documented proof of adequate health coverage from another plan is presented to the Student Health Insurance Office on either the Health Sciences campus or the University Park campus and it meets the following criteria.
+Waiver RequirementsEnrollment will only be waived if documented proof of adequate health coverage from another plan is presented to the Student Services Office at the Student Health Center on either the Health Sciences or the University Park campus and it meets the following criteria.